-

 (4) Error. – Any output, action, recommendation, or omission by an AI product that produces objectively incorrect information.
 The term includes when an AI product fails to perform a function or task that it expressly or implicitly represents itself as capable of performing.

-(5) Learned professional. – Any individual who:
+(6) Learned professional. – Any individual who meets all of the following:

 a.
-Possesses specialized education, training, knowledge, or skill in a recognized profession;
+Possesses specialized education, training, knowledge, or skill in a recognized profession.

 b.
-Is licensed, certified, or otherwise authorized by an occupational licensing board to practice in their field in this State;
+Is licensed, certified, or otherwise authorized by an occupational licensing board to practice in their field in this State.

 c.
-Is bound by professional standards, ethical obligations, and a duty of care to clients;
+Is bound by professional standards, ethical obligations, and a duty of care to clients.

 e.
 Is expected to possess sufficient knowledge to evaluate the appropriateness, limitations, and risks of tools employed in their professional practice, including artificial intelligence products, as they pertain to a specific client matter.